 Tire Builders operate machines to build tires.

-Tire Builders with little to no experience tend to make between $24950 and $29720 while the more experienced ones make over $51220 per year.
+Tire Builders with little to no experience tend to make between $27610 and $34550 while the more experienced ones can earn over $57270 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Tire Builder is to move to a higher paying state like AL. Right now, the highest paying states for Tire Builders are AL, VA, NC, IA and SC.
+One of the easiest ways to increase your salary as a Tire Builder is to move to a higher paying state like OK.
+Right now, the highest paying states for Tire Builders are OK, SC, OH, TN and IN.

-3 other factors that can increase your salary as A Tire Builder is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Tire Builder is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Tire Builders what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Tire Builders what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.